par7133/RADXIDE/README.md

 knowledge about.

-Code Library scaffolding and most of its code contain excerpts from "Practical Programming in Tcl and Tk, 4th Ed." by Brent B. Welch, Ken Jones, Jeffrey Hebbs.
+Code Library scaffolding and most of its code contains excerpts from "Practical Programming in Tcl and Tk, 4th Ed." by Brent B. Welch, Ken Jones, Jeffrey Hebbs.
 The original code of these excerpts could be borrowed from other sources which the author